Anan7Codes/mongo-transactions/explanation.md

-## Following are the updates done to ensure payment jobs are handled using Mongo transactions and fix the always 200 error on 'createBill' controller.
+## Following are the updates done to ensure payment jobs are handled using Mongo transactions and fix the always 200 syntax error on 'createBill' controller.

 1. Added zod for body parsing to ensure right and ethical data types.